 The ODEON is one of the biggest names in the UK cinema universe and you’ll find several cinemas situated throughout the city.
 At the Liverpool One venue you can experience The Gallery, a premium experience to watch the latest films in style.
 Alternatively, if you’re looking to support independent venues, another potential option to consider is the Woolton Picture House.

 03 Watch a Production at a Modernised Traditional Theatre

 Head to Hope Street and you won’t be able to miss the the Everyman Theatre with its branded signage and creative exterior decor.
-The Everyman has a variety of shows including Sweeney Todd and Caroline’s Kitchen – not to mention delicious food at the on-site bistro!
+The Everyman has a variety of shows including Grease Murder Mystery and Little Miss Sunshine (The Musical) – not to mention delicious food at the on-site bistro!
 We can’t forget to include Liverpool’s famous Empire Theatre of course which couldn’t be situated better right next to Lime Street Station and opposite St Georges Hall.
-The big shows happening at the Empire in 2019 include The Bodyguard, Kinky Boots and The Rock Horror Show.
+The big shows happening at the Empire in 2019 include War Horse, Les Miserables, Motown the Musical and Peter Pan.

 04 Go for a Round of Crazy Indoor Golf